-One of the tenets of investing is that with greater risk comes greater return, but this truism is much more applicable to stocks than it is to bonds, particularly when it comes to interest rate risk (i.e., the volatility of a bond or bond fund in response to changes in prevailing rates).
+One of the tenets of investing is that with greater risk comes greater return, but that is much truer with stocks than it is with bonds.
+Stocks come with interest rate risk—the ups and downs of an asset or fund in response to changes in rates.

-Consider the average annual five-year returns of three Vanguard funds through April 30, 2013, just before the bond market began to weaken:
+These were the average annual five-year returns of three Vanguard funds through April 30, 2013, just before the bond market began to weaken.